-However for Scheme A the insurer was very different.
-And IPIN directed Mr B, and other consumers like him, to SISL's KFD for information about the insurer and the insurance.
+IPIN directed Business G, and other consumers like it, to SISL's KFD for information about the insurer and the insurance.

 The literature clearly portrays SISL as the entity that potential investors needed to look to for information about the bond.
 SISL also portrayed itself in the KFD as "a specialised advisory services company dedicated to residential and commercial real estate markets".
 SISL also said "The company's solutions are supported by leading international speciality insurance groups".
 So it is clear SISL was portrayed to potential customers as an expert.